Turok (video game series)

 Turok is a series of first-person shooter video games based on the comic book character of the same name.
 It is set in a primitive world inhabited by dinosaurs and other creatures.
-The series was originally developed by Acclaim Studios Austin as Iguana Entertainment and published by Acclaim Entertainment from 1995 until Acclaim's bankruptcy in September 2004.
-The series was then developed by Propaganda Games and published by Touchstone Games.
+The series was originally developed by Acclaim Studios Austin as Iguana Entertainment and published by Acclaim Entertainment from March 4, 1997 until Acclaim's bankruptcy on September 1, 2004.
+A series reboot was then developed by Propaganda Games and published by Disney Interactive Studios under the Touchstone Interactive banner.
 The series generated more than $250 million in revenue by 2002.

 Games

 Turok: Dinosaur Hunter

 The first game in the series.
-Developed by Iguana Entertainment and published by Acclaim for the Nintendo 64 console and personal computer platforms in 1997.
-A remastered version developed by Nightdive Studios was released for Windows (through Steam) and Xbox One in 2017 and 2018 respectively.
+Developed by Iguana Entertainment and published by Acclaim Entertainment for the Nintendo 64 console and personal computer platforms in 1997.
+A remastered version developed by Nightdive Studios was released for Windows (through Steam) and Xbox One in 2015 and 2018 respectively.
 The remastered version was also released on the Nintendo Switch on March 18, 2019 and on PlayStation 4 on February 25, 2021.

 Turok 2: Seeds of Evil

-The sequel to Dinosaur Hunter, released for the Nintendo 64 in late 1998 and ported to Windows OS in 1999.
+The sequel to Dinosaur Hunter, released for the Nintendo 64 in late 1998 and ported to Windows in 1999.
 A separate game, also titled Turok 2: Seeds of Evil, was released for the Game Boy Color in 1998.
 Although set in the same fictional universe, the Game Boy Color game follows a different storyline.
 Just like the first game, a remastered version developed by Nightdive Studios was released for Windows (through Steam) and Xbox One in 2017 and 2018, respectively.
 The remastered version also came out on the Nintendo Switch in 2019.

 Turok: Rage Wars

 A non-canon game that was released for the Nintendo 64 in 1999.
-A Game Boy Color version followed in 2000 but shared nothing in common with its home console counterpart.
+A Game Boy Color version followed in 2000 but shared little in common with its home console counterpart.

 Turok 3: Shadow of Oblivion

-The sequel to Seeds of Evil, released in 2000 for the Nintendo 64.
+The sequel to Seeds of Evil, was released in 2000 for the Nintendo 64.
 A Game Boy Color version was released but shared nothing in common with its console counterpart.
+A remastered version of the game developed by Nightdive Studios released on November 30, 2023 for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S.